D-GNTDWI/unswstudent/README.md

     //Once installed and running, I first queried my own IP address with "ip add' in the Kali terminal.
 Then opened Windows' Remote Desktop Connection, entered the IP address and    the GUI appeared."

+# Books
+List of books that I began to read ISBN-13:978-1980901754 The Hacker Playbook 3 by Peter Kim